 Shareholder correspondence is the record of all information exchanges between your company and your shareholders.

-Shareholder correspondence includes any communication in the form of letters, notices, emails, reports and filings between your company and your shareholders.
+Shareholder correspondence is company documentation that includes any communication in the form of letters, notices, emails, reports and filings between your company and your shareholders.

 Company performance reports (quarterly, half yearly, annual) and future targets and strategies

 Notices or letters for upcoming shareholder meetings, director appointment votes, shareholder queries, distribution of dividends

 Keeping a comprehensive and up to date collection of shareholder correspondence enables your company to:

 Keep track of what information has been circulated to shareholders

 Assist the board of directors in managing their legal duties